 Each table or figure needs proper explanation in your text.

 When preparing a manuscript for e-submission, the authors should remove all identifying information such as names or affiliations or author notes.
 Instead, the title should only appear at the beginning of the text.
 This will facilitate the blind review process.
-Authors must enter their identifying information and upload their manuscript along with the letter to the editor as directed at “manuscript submission” page.
+Authors must enter their identifying information in online manuscript submission form and in the "Letter to the Editor" and upload their manuscript along with the "Letter to the Editor" as directed in “manuscript submission” page.
+Authors should mention in the "Letter to the Editor" that they read and agree to IJMESS terms, conditions and policies.
+In addition, statements like sole submission of article to the journal, conflict of interests, co-authors' agreement with article submission etc. should be clearly mentioned.
 Authors are encouraged to investigate the data health by analyzing data for statistical diagnostics and assumptions, and reporting results precisely.

 Acknowledgment.
 If you wish to acknowledge financial support or other assistance, add a note at the end of paper (after references).

 Citations.
-These are your in-text, in parentheses, identifications of other research.
-Every work that has a citation needs to have a corresponding reference in reference section of the paper e.g.
+These are your in-text, in parentheses, alphabetical ordered, identifications of other researches you are citing in your paper.
+Every work that has a citation needs to have a corresponding reference in reference section of the paper e.g.,

 Name and year — Many studies (Absad, 1987; Baron, 1988, 1992; Colas and Brown, 2000a, 2000b) support this conclusion.